 After being swallowed or penetrating the skin, it takes about two weeks for the immature worms to migrate into the bloodstream, through the lungs, and into the intestine where they mature.
 When the dog is older and has an established immunity to the parasite, the larvae may never reach the lungs, and instead remain in arrested development in various tissues throughout the body.

 When a dog becomes pregnant, the worms migrate to the mammary glands and subsequently infect puppies shortly after birth when the puppies nurse.
 In males and non-pregnant females, tissue-infesting larvae may "leak" back into circulation, mature, and become reproducing adults.

 Signs of Hookworms

 Hookworms cause blood loss, leading to anemia.
 The signs of anemia include pale gums, weakness, poor growth, and weight loss.
 When young puppies are exposed to hookworms for the first time, they have no natural defense and can quickly become overwhelmed by a massive infestation.
 Acute hookworm disease arises suddenly, and in addition to signs of profound anemia, these pups may have a bloody to black tar-like diarrhea.
 A severe infestation can cause sudden collapse and death.

-Adult dogs more typically develop chronic, or ongoing, disease.
+Adult dogs more typically develop chronic, or ongoing, diseases.
 Certain breeds like greyhounds are prone to chronic hookworm infections and often don't show signs.
 Dogs that are stressed, malnourished, or in a region where hookworm is common are at the highest risk.
 Chronic infection typically is characterized by mild diarrhea or vomiting but can become serious in dogs with decreased immunity.
 Severely ill or anemic animals will require hospitalization.

 Hookworms are diagnosed by finding eggs during microscopic examination of the stool.
 However, young puppies may suffer acute disease without any eggs being present if the worms are too young to reproduce.